david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 Stage 3: IN PROGRESS [Weeks 3 -]
 --------------------------------

-added different options for nonlinear model ; added visualisation of pulse self-steepening; added option to overlay input pulse spectrum;
+added different options for nonlinear model (use "ff" for now) ; added visualisation of pulse self-steepening; added option to overlay input pulse spectrum; changed cell length to 3mm

-- improve density distribution model
-	+ wait for COMSOL data/access
-	+ change length/geometry of cell?

 - adjust code
 	+ improve structure for parameter scans (add loop option? read from param files for pressure scans ?)
 	+ get access to Maxwell

-- improve nonlinear effects
-	+ TEST DIFFERENT OPTIONS
-		WHICH ONE IS BEST????!!!!    => JUST GO WITH ff FOR NOW!
-	+ read papers

 - carry out parameter scans and see if filamentation effects (saturation, second spectral peak, beam deformation) set in

+		EFFECTS DO SET IN, JUST AT MUCH HIGHER PRESSURES AND WITH HIGHER UV ENERGY?

+			do proper pressure scans -> first set up better code structure ?

 	+ vary pressure
 	+ vary gas